 We recommend beginning by laying out all the components needed for the rail section.
 This usually proves to be easier than measuring and doing the math.
 The objective here is to determine the deck post length based on the railing height.

 This is showing the top section.
 3” is an ideal number for the top and bottom.

 3” on the top, top handrail, lattice strip, 32” spindle, bottom handrail, 3” bottom gap, deck board, and the joist.
 For this project the measurement was 48 ¼”.
 Let’s make it 48” even because we really don’t want the post showing past the bottom of the joist.

-The method we’re using, I’m simply going to lay the post in the corner and screw from the outside of the joist into the post.
+For this method, simply lay the post in the corner and screw from the outside of the joist into the post.
 Compared to notching the post, this results in better structural stability.
-Local building codes can play a factor in notching the post.
-Be sure to check if you have any doubt.
+Local building codes can play a factor in notching the post, so be sure to check them if you’re unsure.

-After all the posts are in, we’re ready for deck boards.
-At this point, we’re not going to fasten the boards the the joist.
-The reason we’re only going to lay them on top is so we can remove them for the stain.
+After all the posts are in place, it’s time for deck boards.
+At this point, don’t fasten the boards to the joists.
+Simply lay them on top so they can be easily removed and stained.